Key & Peele: Mr. Garvey

-In Substitute Teacher Part 2, Mr. Garvey's class - including a new student named Jessica (mispronounced "Ja-Seeca") - seem to have gotten used to their names being mangled.
+In Substitute Teacher Part 2, Mr. Garvey's class—including a new student named Jessica ("Je-Seeca")—seem to have gotten used to their names being mangled.
 During roll call, Aaron informs Mr. Garvey that some students need to leave class early, so that they can meet up with their clubs for yearbook photos.
-Mr. Garvey misinterprets this as a fabricated excuse to ditch class and meet up at a social club, despite his students' young ages.
-Jacqueline nonetheless confirms that Aaron was referring to the students' school clubs, but Mr. Garvey continues to disallow their early exit.
-Instead, Mr. Garvey calls his students' club activities into question, including Jacqueline's involvement in Future Leaders of America, Blake's involvement in the Spanish club, and Denise's involvement in the chess club.
-When Mr. Garvey learns that Aaron is the president of the glee club, he becomes shocked and loses his temper.
-For deceiving him into backing a club dedicated to a TV show, Mr. Garvey sends Aaron to Principal O'Shaughnessy's office out of rage and spite.
-Mr. Garvey also ignores an intercom announcement from O'Shaughnessy, for he thinks it is fake.
-Despite all of this, Mr. Garvey excuses Timothy so he can pick up his daughter.
+Mr. Garvey misinterprets this as a fabricated excuse to ditch class and go clubbing, something his students are too young for.
+Jacqueline nonetheless confirms that Aaron was referring to the students' school clubs, but Mr. Garvey simply takes this as confirmation that, yet again, the students are messing with him.
+In this mindset, Mr. Garvey questions his students about their club activities, then finds a reason as to why they must be lying.
+Jacqueline's involvement in Future Leaders of America is dismissed due to her not being clairvoyant; Blake being in the Spanish club is ridiculed on the grounds that he's "as Spanish as Rhian Seacrest"; and Denise saying she's in the chess club is misinterpreted as being in the "chest club", which Mr. Garvey hurtfully claims she isn't.
+When Mr. Garvey learns that Aaron is the president of the glee club, he loses his temper; he refuses to believe that such a club exists, as, in his mind, no one would ever dedicate a club to a TV show (never considering that it might be the other way around).
+Once again, Mr. Garvey sends Aaron to Principal O'Shaughnessy's office out of rage and spite.
+Immediately afterwards, O'Shaughnessy himself makes an intercom announcement to remind students to meet with their clubs, but Mr. Garvey dismisses it as fake (possibly because O'Shaughnessy said his name correctly, rather than "O'Shag-Hennessy").
+Despite all of this, Mr. Garvey is happy to excuse Timothy so he can pick up his daughter, as he deems this a "valid reason" for leaving early.

 In November 2022, Key reprised the role in an advertisement for Paramount+, in which he teaches a mountaineering class consisting of various children's show characters.
-These students include "Blah-Zay" (Blaze from Blaze and the Monster Machines), "B. Louie" (Blue from Blue's Clues), Peppa Pig, "Naughty" (Nate from Big Nate), "K. Room" (Krumm from Aaahh!!!
+These students include "Blah-Zay" (Blaze from Blaze and the Monster Machines), "B-Louie" (Blue from Blue's Clues), Peppa Pig (whose name is not called), "Big Naughty" (Nate from Big Nate), "K-Room" (Krumm from Aaahh!!!
 Real Monsters), "Doh-Rah" (Dora the Explorer), and "Bum-blee-bay" (Bumblebee).
-Unlike the original sketches, "A. A. Ron" (Aaron Donald) plays the Timothy role in the commercial and is not sent to the principal’s office.
+Unlike the original sketches, "A-A-Ron" (Aaron Donald) plays the Timothy role, and is not sent to the principal's office.

-Meegan

-Played by Peele, Meegan is a young woman angry at her boyfriend, André, who always pursues her from a club.
-Meegan won't let André near enough to make up.
-The distance they cover in their pursuit becomes extreme.
-Meegan is shown to be extremely selfish and unintelligent, and does not seem to acknowledge social norms.
-She herself rarely ever receives any sort of comeuppance for the flagrant disrespect she shows to others.
-When not with André, Meegan is often seen with another woman who acts exactly like her (played by Key), and they often gossip between one other about being shocked by people doing normal acts, and calling them "crazy".
-They also take numerous selfies but delete the majority of them because they don't like how they look in them, notably including a picture that had already just been classified as evidence of a crime that they witnessed.